swaptacular/swpt_accounts/protocol.rst

 can safely remove a given account from their databases.

-.. [#purge-delay] The delay MUST be at least as long as indicated by the value of the ``signal_ttl`` field which is sent with `AccountChange`_ messages.
+.. [#purge-delay] The delay MUST be at least as long as indicated by the value of the ``ttl`` field which is sent with `AccountChange`_ messages.
 The goal is to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountChange`_ messages for the purged account, those messages will be ignored.

 AccountTransfer